Mourinho names strong United squad

 Shaw is joined in the defensive ranks by ex-Latics star Antonio Valencia, as well as Holland international Daley Blind and England squad man Phil Jones.

-The United midfield is even more big-hitting, including World Cup winner Juan Mata, Michael Carrick, Ander Herrera, Ashley Young, Adnan Januzaj and Warrington’s Jesse Lingard, who scored the winning goal in last year’s FA Cup final against Crystal Palace.
+The United midfield is even more big-hitting, including World Cup winner Juan Mata, Michael Carrick, Ander Herrera, Ashley Young and Warrington’s Jesse Lingard, who scored the winning goal in last season’s FA Cup final against Crystal Palace.

-The United squad will be missing their Euro 2016 contingent – Wayne Rooney, Marcus Rashford, Chris Smalling, Anthony Martial, Morgan Schneiderlin, David de Gea, Marouane Fellaini, Bastian Schweinsteiger, Matteo Darmian, Paddy McNair and new signing Zlatan Ibrahimovic – who have been given extended time off.
+The United squad will be missing their Euro 2016 contingent - Wayne Rooney, Marcus Rashford, Chris Smalling (all England), Anthony Martial and Morgan Schneiderlin (both France), David de Gea (Spain), Marouane Fellaini (Belgium), Bastian Schweinsteiger (Germany), Matteo Darmian (Italy), Paddy McNair (Northern Ireland) and new signing Zlatan Ibrahimovic (Sweden) - who have been given extended time off this summer.

-Meanwhile, Mourinho has had to cancel his plans to support a star-studded charity game in Turkey this weekend to take his place in the technical area at the DW.
+Meanwhile, Mourinho has had to cancel his plans to take part in a star-studded charity game in Turkey this weekend to take his place in the technical area at the DW.

-The Portuguese had been confirmed to coach one of the sides in a one-off match organised by Samuel Eto’o, with whom he won the Champions League at Inter Milan.
+The Portuguese had been confirmed to coach one of the sides in a one-off match organised by African football legend Samuel Eto’o, with whom Mourinho won the Champions League at Inter Milan.